Navigating Through Medicaid Mistakes

 This is a complicated field that most people deal with only once in their lives.
 Tens of thousands of dollars are at stake.
 It’s penny wise and pound foolish not to consult with people who make their living guiding clients through the process.

-8. Confusion about the difference between lifetime lies on the properly and estate recovery.
+8. Confusion about the difference between lifetime liens on the property and estate recovery.

 There are a number of exceptions to lifetime liens on property, but for estate recovery there is only a deferral for a surviving spouse and a hardship waiver.